Calala

 Calala faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
 Common health conditions are somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 55% of the total population, which consists of around 2,750 people.
-This compares to a rate of 51.9% in the rest of NSW.
-The most common medical conditions are asthma and mental health issues, affecting 10.2% and 9.4% of residents respectively.
-Notably, 66.7% of residents declare themselves completely clear of medical ailments, compared to 63.3% in the rest of NSW.
-Working-age residents show a higher prevalence of chronic health conditions than average.
-The area has 15.1% of residents aged 65 and over, totaling approximately 761 people, which is lower than the 23.4% figure for the rest of NSW.
-National rankings indicate even higher rates of chronic conditions among the general population.
+The rate of private health cover is approximately 55%, affecting around 2750 people in total, compared to 51.9% across Regional NSW.
+Asthma and mental health issues are the most common medical conditions in the area, impacting 10.2 and 9.4% of residents respectively.
+Sixty-six point seven percent of residents declare themselves completely clear of medical ailments, compared to 63.3% across Regional NSW.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 15.2% of residents aged 65 and over, totaling 766 people, which is lower than the 23.4% in Regional NSW.
+National rankings for these figures are not provided.

 Frequently Asked Questions - Health